ssumathe/saurabhoncloud/content/posts/aws-invalid-credentials-issue.md

 aws ec2 describe-volumes --profile mycred

-No more "AWS was not able to validate the provided access credentials" errors!
+This should resolve "AWS was not able to validate the provided access credentials" errors!

-💡 Pro Tip
+If you have any queries, you can reach out to me at below email id.

-If you’re managing multiple EC2 or on-prem nodes, automate this time configuration via Ansible or Terraform to ensure consistent NTP settings across your fleet.
+Author:

-Author: Saurabh — CloudOps & DevOps Engineer
+Saurabh — CloudOps & DevOps Engineer

 📧 Contact: hello.saurabhoncloud@gmail.com